cazevedo/gspn-framework/README.md

 # petri-net-execute
-Lib that allows the definition, execution and analysis of Petri net models
+Lib that allows the definition, execution and analysis of generalized stochastic petri nets